 A comprehensive description of proposed activities and their significance, including details about the research design (if applicable)

-Data availability/replicability plan (see guidelines for more info)
+Data availability/replicability plan (see CCSS data archiving policy for more info)

 Plan of future activities with dates corresponding to major outputs (grant submission deadlines, book draft due date, publication draft submission goals)